 This document summarizes the current observational capabilities of NRAO's Very Long Baseline Array (VLBA).
-The VLBA is an array of 10 25-m diameter antennas distributed over United States territory (Kellermann & Thompson 1985; Napier et al. 1993).
+The VLBA is an array of 10 25-m diameter antennas distributed over United States territory (Kellermann & Thompson 1985; Napier et al. 1994).
 It is the first astronomical array dedicated to observing by the method of Very Long Baseline Interferometry (VLBI), pioneered in the 1960s.
-Unlike existing VLBI networks, the VLBA offers (1) in absentia, year-round antenna and correlator operation; (2) antenna locations selected to optimize u-v plane coverage; (3) 9 receivers in the range 90 cm to 7 mm at each antenna; (4) quick computer control of receiver selection (receiver agility) and of frequency selection for a given receiver (frequency agility); and (5) smooth integration of data flow from the acquisition to the processing to the post-processing stages.
+The VLBA offers (1) in absentia, year-round antenna and correlator operation; (2) antenna locations selected to optimize u-v plane coverage; (3) 9 receivers in the range 90 cm to 7 mm at each antenna; (4) quick computer control of receiver selection (receiver agility) and of frequency selection for a given receiver (frequency agility); and (5) smooth integration of data flow from the acquisition to the processing to the post-processing stages.
 VLBA observations conducted in VLBA (Romney 1990) and Mark III (Rogers et al. 1983) data formats can acquire simultaneous dual circular polarizations from any single receiver or from the 13/4 cm receiver pair.
-Also, a comprehensive and user-friendly NRAO schedule preparation program, called VLBA OBSERVE, is currently under development.
-The primary limitation of the VLBA when compared to existing VLBI networks is the small diameter of the VLBA antennas.
-This limitation was dictated by the combined constraints of array construction cost, the preference for 10 antennas, and the desire that the antennas work efficiently at millimeter wavelengths.

 This document's primary intent is to provide in concise form the minimal information needed to formulate technically sound proposals for observing time on VLBA antennas.
 Its secondary aim is to provide resource lists of relevant software and documentation, plus key NRAO personnel who can be consulted for further, more detailed information.
 This document will be updated regularly, with updates being paper mailed to everyone on the VLA/VLBA master address list.
-If you want a paper copy of this document, then request one from Meri Stanley (see Section 26.3); she will also add you to the master list so you will automatically receive printed updates.
-This document is also available electronically via anonymous-guest FTP as a IATEX PostScript file with name "obssum.vlba.ps" in directory "pub" on host "zia.aoc.nrao.edu" (146.88.1.4).
+If you want a paper copy of this document, then request one from Rita Salazar (see Section 25.4); she will also add you to the master list so you will automatically receive printed updates.
+This document is also available via either anonymous-guest FTP as a IAT_EX PostScript file with name "obssum.vlba.ps" in directory "pub" on host "ftp.aoc.nrao.edu" (146.88.1.4) or via the Mosaic on-line information system (see Section 25.3).
 When this document is updated, abstracts of any major changes will be announced via the NRAO VLBI e-mail exploder and the NRAO Newsletter.
 Anyone wanting to be added to this exploder should send an appropriate mail message to "vlbi-request@nrao.edu".